Civlac/SRWLED-Wiki/My--device--is-not-working.md

 * Is your device working in AP mode?
 * Which IDE are you using?
 * You may need to re-flash/clear the device completely (ie using NodeMCU Pyflasher), especially after a major update.
-* Alternatively, try a factory reset from within the WLED GUI.
+* Alternatively, try a factory reset from the Security & Updates page.
 * Got too much noise?
 Try lowering the current draw/brightness and clean up the wiring.
 * If it's a compile error, can you provide the errors?
 * Have you made any changes to the source?